c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-04-28-Project-Madoku.md

 - I haven't added comments, which is a bad habbit from my side cuz I won't remember anything when I look at the project a while later.

+Anyway, here is the PROJECT, I have seperated all the functions for the sake my future self wanna look at the program again.
+Enjoy!

 ```tsql
 import random